 Interest rate risk arises from the possibility that changes in interest rates will affect future cash flow or fair values of financial instruments.
-As all lease contracts have fixed interest rates the Corporation's management considers exposure to interest risk to be insignificant.
+As all lease contracts have fixed interest rates the Corporation's management considers exposure to interest risk to be insignificant as described in Note 5.